Granit Xhaka

-Xhaka began his career at hometown club FC Basel, winning the Swiss Super League in each of his first two seasons.
-He then moved to Bundesliga team Borussia Mönchengladbach in 2012, developing a reputation as a technically gifted player and natural leader alongside criticism for his temperament.
-He was made captain of Borussia Mönchengladbach in 2015 at the age of 22, leading the team to UEFA Champions' League qualification for a second successive season.
-He completed a high-profile transfer to Arsenal in May 2016 for a fee in the region of £30 million.
-He later became vice captain of the club.
+Xhaka began his career with Basel and won the Swiss Super League twice.
+He moved to Borussia Mönchengladbach in 2012, developing a reputation as a technically gifted player and natural leader alongside criticism for his temperament, and acted as club captain from 2015, twice leading the team to UEFA Champions League qualification.

+Xhaka signed for Premier League club Arsenal in 2016 for a fee in the region of £30 million, making nearly 300 appearances over seven years, serving as captain, and winning two FA Cups.
+In 2023, he returned to the Bundesliga with Bayer Leverkusen, helping the club to their first-ever league title in his debut season.

 Xhaka was part of the Swiss team that won the 2009 FIFA U-17 World Cup.
-He made his senior debut in 2011 and has won over 110 caps, representing the nation at the FIFA World Cup in 2014, 2018 and 2022 and the UEFA European Championship in 2016 and 2020.
+He made his senior debut in 2011 and is currently the nation's record appearance holder, with 142 caps.
+He represented Switzerland at the FIFA World Cup in 2014, 2018 and 2022, and the UEFA European Championship in 2016, 2020 and 2024.